Sydney

 Site investigations

-As part of Airservices' National PFAS Management Program, we are undertaking site investigations to determine the nature and extent of PFAS at Sydney Airport.
+As part of Airservices' National PFAS Management Program, we are undertaking site investigations to determine the nature and extent of PFAS, in relation to Airservices leased sites, at Sydney Airport.
 Site investigations have included sampling of soil, groundwater and surface water, using adopted criteria for ecological and human health to assess the levels of PFAS.

 We are currently undertaking a Detailed Site investigation (DSI), and this is expected to be completed in 2025.